Force over Distance: Chapter 18

 “You’re getting increasingly Scottish over there,” Young said mildly.

 “Fuck,” Rush said, with delicate precision.
 “I hate that.
 But.
 She is correct.”
 He sighed.
 “You’ve to tell me something.”
 Rush steepled his fingers.
-“I told you all this shite because I’m fair fucking wrecked, and,” again Young felt him make an effort to sharpen his accent back up, “And—she’s right.
+“I told you all this shite because I’m fair fuckin’ wrecked, and—” again, Young felt him make an effort to sharpen his accent back up, “—an’ she’s right.
 This isn’t a conversation.
-You’re just getting me smashed and fucking interrogating me, and I don’t—”
+You’re getting me smashed and interrogating me, and I don’t—”

 “Whoa.”
-Young grabbed Rush’s crossed ankles, currently propped on the table and shook them slightly for emphasis.
+Young grabbed Rush’s crossed ankles, currently propped on the table, and shook them for emphasis.
 “Not true, okay?
 Definitely not true.
 What do you want to know?
 Ask me something.”

 “I wanted you to take it,” Rush said.
-“I was fucking furious when you didn’t.”
+“I was fuckin’ furious when you didn’t.
+But that was b’fore I knew you.”

 “Yeah,” Young said softly.
 “Drink water.”